tttom3669/wordpress-vite-template/readme.txt

 = Does this theme support any plugins? =

-test includes support for WooCommerce and for Infinite Scroll in Jetpack.
+vite-template includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==